 Over-Stocking

-Over-stocking a tank with too many angelfish and other species causes several problems.
-It’s also one of the leading causes of ammonia in aquariums.
-While it’s natural to get excited about having lots of fish, you need to be realistic about how many you can have.
+It’s also among the leading causes of ammonia in aquariums.
+While getting excited about having lots of fish is natural, you must be realistic about how many you can have.

-While filter systems are effective at removing ammonia from a tank, they have their limits.
-When too many fish are in one place, the filter has to work quickly to convert ammonia into nitrite.
-But sometimes, the system isn’t able to do it on time, causing spikes of harmful ammonia.
+When too many fish are in one place, the filter must quickly convert ammonia into nitrite.
+But sometimes, the system can’t do it on time, causing harmful ammonia spikes.

-When stocking your tank, aim for the one inch per gallon rule.
-It’s a rough estimate, but it leaves room for the filtration system and plants and ensures the fish have enough space to comfortably swim and claim territory.
+When stocking your tank, aim for the one-inch per gallon rule.
+It’s a rough estimate, but it leaves room for the filtration system and plants and ensures the fish have enough space to swim and claim territory.

 Over-Feeding